Last Updated on February 20, 2024 by Grant

-We really weren’t sure what to expect from Costa Maya but were pleasantly surprised.
+On our first visit, we really weren’t sure what to expect from Costa Maya but were pleasantly surprised.
 Yes, it’s built specifically to cater to tourists, as most cruise docks are.
 But the visit to Chacchoben made it feel like we actually got to experience some local culture.

 When it comes to Mayan ruins, Chacchoben is not nearly as well known as Tulum or Chichen Itza, which are closer to Cancun.
-But, if you’re cruising, getting to Tulum, Coba or Chichen Itza from Cozumel is generally a full-day tour due to taking the ferry from the island to the mainland.
+But, if you’re cruising, getting to Tulum, Coba or Chichen Itza from the port of Cozumel is generally a full-day tour due to taking the ferry from the island to the mainland.
 In fact, when we first visited Cozumel, our excursion to the ruins at Coba was canceled due to not having enough people signed up.

-After that, you’ll have plenty of time to add on another excursion, do some shopping, or just head back to the ship and relax.
 When it comes to other excursions, there are plenty of options in Costa Maya, for adventure-seekers and beach bums alike.
 Having that kind of flexibility is one of the main things we love about cruising, making Costa Maya a good stop on any cruise!